1. Home

 Sie gingen you would go

-NOTE: The Subjunctive form of "werden" is often used in combination with other verbs to form the conditional mood (Konditional).
+NOTE: The subjunctive form of "werden" is often used in combination with other verbs to form the conditional mood (Konditional).
 Here are several examples with gehen:

 Sie würden nicht gehen.
 You wouldn't go.